 The town of Temagami is located on Highway 11, a 4.5 hour drive north of Toronto.
 Bus service to the town is provided by Ontario Northland.
 The closest airport is in North Bay, 100 km to the south.

 Still searching?
-Okay, the Smoothwater wilderness lodge is located at:
+Okay, the Smoothwater Lodge is located at:

 47 degrees, 10 minutes, 30 seconds North latitude